- Role-based, attribute-based, & just-in-time access to infrastructure

 Cloud scalability takes careful planning, execution, and monitoring.
-As you scale your cloud infrastructure, it’s essential to ensure strong access management to protect your sensitive information.
-StrongDM provides the security framework to secure and manage your cloud infrastructure, reducing risks and optimizing performance.
+As you scale your cloud infrastructure, it’s essential to ensure secure access management to protect your sensitive information.
+StrongDM centralized access to secure and manage multi-cloud and hybrid infrastructure, reducing access risks and enabling business scalability.

 See how StrongDM can protect your cloud data.
 Sign up for a free demo today.